Is Your Thyroid Causing Scalp Hair Loss?

 Scalp hair loss is a very common problem among women.
 We see several female patients with this condition each week at our clinics.
 You would be surprised how common it is; many women have learned to style their hair in a way as to hide the problem, or they wear hair extensions, or they actually wear a wig.

-Losing the hair from their scalp is one of the most devastating illnesses that a young woman can experience.
-It causes a great deal of emotional trauma and this is very understandable.
+Losing hair from the scalp is one of the most devastating illnesses that a young woman can experience.
+It causes a great deal of emotional trauma, and this is very understandable.
 The good news is that in the vast majority of cases the hair does grow back.

-Women with an under active thyroid gland typically lose some scalp hair.
+Women with an underactive thyroid gland typically lose some scalp hair.
 The hair loss tends to occur evenly throughout the entire scalp.
-That means it does not come out in patches and it is not more noticeable at the front and sides of the scalp if it is purely due to an under active thyroid.
-Restoring normal healthy levels of thyroid hormones usually helps to stop the hair loss.
+That means it does not come out in patches and it is not more noticeable at the front and sides of the scalp if it is purely due to an underactive thyroid.
+Restoring normal healthy levels of thyroid hormones usually helps to stop hair loss.
 Some women require prescription thyroxine or Armour thyroid, while other women only need a low dose of hormones, such as in Natural Thyroid Cream.

 I have found that just about every patient who has a thyroid problem does not obtain sufficient levels of vitamin D, iodine, selenium or zinc.
 Deficiency of these nutrients is incredibly common and that does put a person at increased risk of developing a thyroid condition.
 These nutrients are all combined in Thyroid Health capsules.

 Many of the patients we see are already taking thyroid hormone replacement and their thyroid hormones are in the normal range.
 Yet the patient is still experiencing scalp hair loss.
 Why is this?
 There are several other possible explanations for scalp hair loss, including: